 In addition to identifying asbestos-related disease from HDC inpatient data, occupational disease reports submitted to LARA constitute another large source of reports.
 In fact, asbestos-related lung disease is the most common dust disease reported to LARA (Figure 9), through individual physicians certified as B-Readers, death certificates and the Michigan Courts.
 The newer OLDS surveillance initiative is yet another source of reports on patients with asbestos-related lung disease (see page 17).
-In 2015, for example, nine cases of asbestos-related lung disease were identified through physician review of medical records.
+In 2016, for example, 75 cases of asbestos-related lung disease were identified through physician review of medical records, death certificates or hospital records.
 Some of these patients reported may overlap with those reported in the HDC data (Figure 7).
-The total number of asbestos-related cases would therefore be less than the combined total of HDC cases (Figure 7) along with the cases reported directly to LARA (Figure 9).
-It should be noted that the asbestos-related cases in Figure 7, Figure 9 and Table 8 may or may not overlap-they each represent a different way to obtain a count of asbestosrelated disease from these three different sources.
+The total number of asbestos-related cases would therefore be less than the combined total of HDC cases (Figure 7) along with the cases reported directly to LARA (Figure 9 and Table 8) as this may or may not overlap as they each represent a different way to obtain a count of asbestos-related disease from these three different sources.